adobe/butler/README.md

 ### Command Line Usage
 ```
-[14:22]pts/12:16(stegen@woden):[~/git/ethos/butler]% ./butler -h
+[16:06]pts/22:49(stegen@woden):[~]%
 Usage of ./butler:
   -config.path string
     	Full remote path to butler configuration file (eg: full URL scheme://path).
-  -config.retrieve-interval int
+  -config.retrieve-interval string
-    	The interval, in seconds, to retrieve new butler configuration files. (default 300)
+    	The interval, in seconds, to retrieve new butler configuration files. (default "300")
   -etcd.endpoints string
     	The endpoints to connect to etcd.
+  -http.auth_token string
+    	HTTP auth token to use for HTTP authentication.
+  -http.auth_type string
+    	HTTP auth type (eg: basic / digest) to use.
+If empty (by default) do not use HTTP authentication.
+  -http.auth_user string
+    	HTTP auth user to use for HTTP authentication
-  -http.retries int
+  -http.retries string
-    	The number of http retries for GET requests to obtain the butler configuration files (default 4)
+    	The number of http retries for GET requests to obtain the butler configuration files (default "4")
-  -http.retry_wait_max int
+  -http.retry_wait_max string
-    	The maximum amount of time to wait before attemping to retry the http config get operation. (default 10)
+    	The maximum amount of time to wait before attemping to retry the http config get operation. (default "10")
-  -http.retry_wait_min int
+  -http.retry_wait_min string
-    	The minimum amount of time to wait before attemping to retry the http config get operation. (default 5)
+    	The minimum amount of time to wait before attemping to retry the http config get operation. (default "5")
-  -http.timeout int
+  -http.timeout string
-    	The http timeout, in seconds, for GET requests to obtain the butler configuration file. (default 10)
+    	The http timeout, in seconds, for GET requests to obtain the butler configuration file. (default "10")
   -log.level string
     	The butler log level.
 Log levels are: debug, info, warn, error, fatal, panic. (default "info")
   -s3.region string
     	The S3 Region that the config file resides.
+  -test
+    	Are we testing butler? (probably not!)
   -version
     	Print version information.

-[master]
-[14:22]pts/12:17(stegen@woden):[~/git/ethos/butler]%
+[16:08]pts/22:50(stegen@woden):[~]%

 ```